lukso-network/docs/docs/learn/mini-apps/connect-upprovider.md

 ## What are Mini-Apps?

-Mini-Apps are dApps that run in an iframe of a parent page that hosts them. [universaleverything.io](https://universaleverything.io) is such a website.
-You can see examples of Mini-Apps in action at [the app-store profile](https://universaleverything.io/0x7b258dD350227CFc9Da1EDD7f4D978f7Df20fD40).
+Mini-Apps are dApps that run in an iframe of a parent page that hosts them.
+You can see [examples of Mini-Apps in action on universaleverything.io](https://universaleverything.io/0x7b258dD350227CFc9Da1EDD7f4D978f7Df20fD40).

 ## The Challenge with Mini-Apps